Chapter 6 Model Interpretation

 4. Model structure: What does the model look like?
 What are the decision rules that the model is using?

 In this chapter, we will explore several methods for interpreting the results of a model.
 We will use the DALEX package to do this.
-This package provides a unified interface for interpreting the results of a wide variety of models.
+This package provides a unified interface for interpreting the results of a wide variety of models (akin to caret for cross-validation).

 6.1 Variable importance